PimDeWitte/albert/README.md

 # Configure Albert (API keys, etc.)
 albert setup

-# Discover new theories automatically
+# Discover new theories automatically -- this is highly experimental and mostly just exists for fun - we don't have the observational data today to prove any of them ;)
 albert discover --initial "unified field theory"

 # Discover variations of an existing theory